 EJB - Overview

-EJB provides an architecture to develop and deploy component based enterprise applications considering robustness, high scalability and high performance.
-An EJB application can be deployed on any of the application server compliant with J2EE 1.3 standard specification.
+EJB provides an architecture to develop and deploy component based enterprise applications considering robustness, high scalability, and high performance.
+An EJB application can be deployed on any of the application server compliant with the J2EE 1.3 standard specification.

-|Session Bean||Session bean stores data of a particular user for a single session.
+Session bean stores data of a particular user for a single session.
 It can be stateful or stateless.
-It is less resource intensive as compared to entity beans.
+It is less resource intensive as compared to entity bean.
 Session bean gets destroyed as soon as user session terminates.

-|Entity Bean||Entity beans represents persistent data storage.
-User data can be saved to database via entity beans and later on can be retrived from the database in the entity bean.
+Entity BeanEntity beans represent persistent data storage.
+User data can be saved to database via entity beans and later on can be retrieved from the database in the entity bean.

 Message driven beans are used in context of JMS (Java Messaging Service).
 Message Driven Beans can consumes JMS messages from external entities and act accordingly.